frdfsnlght/NASOdyssey/docs/index.md

 ![Image of ButtonBoard PCB](ButtonBoard-pcb.jpg)

+The lower green rectangle in the image in the [OLED](#oled) section shows where the connector plugs into the header.

 ### OLED

 The OLED display comes with a wiring harness.
 I removed the individual female headers on the ends of the wires and snapped the